An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Introduction

-However, the majority of these systems operate in symbolic, textual, or algorithmic domains rather than on real world, high-dimensional physiological time series data with direct clinical endpoints.
+However, the majority of these systems operate in symbolic, textual, or algorithmic domains rather than on real world, high-dimensional physiological time series data with clinical or validated survey endpoints.
 This creates a practical tension between exploratory capacity and scientific rigor, particularly in high-dimensional physiological data where spurious correlations and feature leakage are prevalent.
-Translational digital medicine demands that candidate biomarkers not only achieve statistical significance but also adhere to physiological interpretability, mechanistic plausibility, and consistency across independent cohorts \citep{coravos2019developing, babrak2019traditional, goldsack2021evaluation}.
-Single agent or monolithic systems often struggle to balance exploratory breadth with scientific rigor, risking spurious associations or uninterpretable feature composites \citep{rotem2024visual, jiang2024interpretable}.
-Moreover, while autonomous AI systems excel at pattern recognition, translating discovered patterns into actionable clinical insights requires integrating domain knowledge, evaluating mechanistic coherence, and maintaining expert oversight throughout the discovery process \citep{daniore2024wearables, vasudevan2022convergence}.
+For candidate biomarkers to translate into clinical impact, it is insufficient to demonstrate statistical significance alone.
+They must also exhibit physiological interpretability, mechanistic plausibility, and consistency across independent cohorts \citep{coravos2019developing, babrak2019traditional, goldsack2021evaluation}.
+Single agent or monolithic systems may struggle to balance exploratory breadth with scientific rigor, risking spurious associations or uninterpretable feature composites \citep{rotem2024visual, jiang2024interpretable}.
+Moreover, while autonomous AI systems excel at pattern recognition, translating discovered patterns into clinically reviewable hypotheses requires integrating domain knowledge, evaluating mechanistic coherence, and maintaining expert oversight throughout the discovery process \citep{daniore2024wearables, vasudevan2022convergence}.

 To this end, we introduce \textbf{CoDaS} (AI \underline{Co}-\underline{Da}ta-\underline{S}cientist), a multi-agent system for biomarker discovery from wearable time-series data.
 The system organizes discovery as an iterative six-phase loop spanning data profiling, hypothesis generation, statistical and machine learning analysis, adversarial validation, mechanistic reasoning, and report synthesis (Figure \ref{fig:teaser}b).
 Specialized agents operate over shared state to enforce separation between exploration, validation, and critique, reducing the risk of uninterpretable findings (Figure \ref{fig:pipeline_teaser}).
 Unlike fully autonomous systems that operate in isolation, CoDaS is designed to preserve human oversight where the framework supports optional human feedback on intermediate findings and mechanistic interpretation at predefined checkpoints.